 Remember that a postdoc is a training period.
 To get the best training is it critical that you be dedicated to the scientific goals of your project and also that you exhibit and continue to develop independent thinking, identification of key questions, and strategies to answer these questions in the immediate and longer term.

 The Individual Development Plan (IDP) is an opportunity for you to explore and define your training goals, your professional development needs, and your career objectives.
-Further it is an opportunity to do this with your faculty mentor.
+Further it is an opportunity to do this with your faculty sponsor.
 It guides you to reflect on where you are now and where you would like to be, and defines specific actions toward achieving your goals.
-Your IDP and annual planning meeting with your faculty mentor are intended to help you:
+Your IDP and annual planning meeting with your faculty sponsor are intended to help you:

 - Consider your training and professional development from a broad perspective.